 - If the stock then starts to go down, well I’ve already exited the trade with my profits.
 So a downward spiral won’t affect me, other than I may decide to buy the dip and profit on another rise.

 - When you exit the trade, put the original $100 plus 50% profits toward a new trade.
 Once you are opening/closing trades everyday, it would be the same principle just with increasing value.
 Original trade plus 50% into a new trade; of the remaining 50% profit split your spending money from that being set aside for taxes.

 - For long-term investments, I look for stocks in quality companies and ETF’s that pay dividends.
-These stocks and ETF’s are put into my portfolios in Cash App and Ally Invest.
+These stocks and ETF’s are put into my portfolio in Cash App.